nahian-binrahman/ai-review-sentiment-pipeline/README.md

 ## 🏁 Final Result

-This project demonstrates a complete workflow of an:
+This project delivers a complete, real-world simulation of an **AI data training and evaluation workflow**

-> 🎯 **AI Data Trainer / Data Analyst / Junior ML Role**

----

 ---

 ## 📌 Author